 |Download this layer|

-Shapefile with ArcGIS LYR in .zip file (68 MB)
+Shapefiles for data and status with ArcGIS LYRs in .zip file (84 MB)

 All data included in this layer are considered "final" by FEMA.
 Any preliminary data that appear on maps displayed at community meetings, etc., are not included here.

 The FIRM is the basis for floodplain management, mitigation, and insurance activities for the National Flood Insurance Program (NFIP).
-Insurance applications include enforcement of the mandatory purchase requirement of the Flood Disaster Protection Act, which "... requires the purchase of flood insurance by property owners who are being assisted by Federal programs or by Federally supervised, regulated or insured agencies or institutions in the acquisition or improvement of land facilities" (Section 2 (b) (4) of the Flood Disaster Protection Act of 1973).
+Insurance applications include enforcement of the mandatory purchase requirement of the Flood Disaster Protection Act, which "... requires the purchase of flood insurance by property owners who are being assisted by Federal programs or by Federally supervised, regulated or insured agencies or institutions in the acquisition or improvement of land facilities located or to be located in identified areas having special flood hazards, " Section 2 (b) (4) of the Flood Disaster Protection Act of 1973.
 In addition to the identification of Special Flood Hazard Areas (SFHAs), the risk zones shown on the FIRMs are the basis for the establishment of premium rates for flood coverage offered through the NFIP.
-The NFHL data present the flood risk information depicted on the FIRM in a digital format suitable for use in electronic mapping applications.
-The NFHL database is a subset of the information created for the FIS and serves as a means to archive a portion of the information collected during the FIS.
+The FIRM Database presents the flood risk information depicted on the FIRM in a digital format suitable for use in electronic mapping applications.
+The FIRM Database serves to archive the information collected during the Flood Risk Project.

 The individual components of the National Flood Hazard Layer data are compiled in conjunction with the hardcopy FIRM and the final FIS report.
 The specifics of the hydrologic and hydraulic analyses performed are detailed in the FIS reports available for each community.
 The results of these studies are submitted in digital format to FEMA.
 These data and unrevised data from effective FIRMs are compiled onto the base map used for DFIRM publication and checked for accuracy and compliance with FEMA standards.
 As new DFIRM data sets are received the individual DFIRM layers are sewn into the nationwide layers of the NFHL.
 LOMRs for the DFIRMs in the NFHL are cut directly into the NFHL data layers as they are being produced and finalized.